-Figure x.y.1-1: Use of hovering network for an isolated situation.
+Figure x.y.1-1: Use of airborne network for an isolated situation.

 x.y.2 Pre-conditions

-The hovering network is implemented over a UAV carrying network equipment.
+The airborne network is implemented over a UAV carrying network equipment.
 It is dispatched to areas where there is no communication infrastructure on the ground.
-Due to technical limitation such as weight and battery capacity, the maximum flying time of the hovering network is limited (e.g.1 hours).
+Due to technical limitation such as weight and battery capacity, the maximum flying time of the airborne network is limited (e.g.1 hours).

 x.y.3 Service Flows

 For a construction project in a remote area where no wire line communication equipment is installed, there are two remote operation regions.
-To assist communication among construction equipment and workers, it is decided to use hovering network.
+To assist communication among construction equipment and workers, it is decided to use airborne network.
 Following is time line of the events.